 In recent years, the Pinelands Commission has approved several developments in violation of the plain terms and intent of the Pinelands Protection Act and CMP.
-Starting in 2017, three counties chose new designees for the Commission who we hope will do a better job protecting the Pinelands.
-But it is essential that the governor also make new nominations of conservation-minded individuals, and that the state Senate confirm these nominations.
+The Commission has also moved to diminish the voices and rights of the public in their process and has failed to enact common-sense and critical policies.
+We are working with Counties to ensure that their representatives on the Commission are chosen through a fair and transparent process.
+It is essential that the governor also make new nominations of conservation-minded individuals, and that the state Senate confirm these nominations.

 Gov. Murphy Must take action on Pinelands Commission Nominations

 Dr. Jessica Rittler Sanchez was finally confirmed by the NJ Senate Judiciary Committee on December 7, 2023, years after her initial nomination by Governor Murphy.
 You can read more about the need for greater gender and racial diversity on the Commission on our blog.